SimonCropp/Cymbal/readme.md

 The cache directory can be controlled via either:

  * An environment variable `CymbalCacheDirectory`.
 Must contain a full path.
 Or:
- * An MsBuild property `CymbalCacheDirectory`.
+ * An MSBuild property `CymbalCacheDirectory`.
 This can be passed into a `dotnet publish` using `-p:CymbalCacheDirectory=FullOrRelativePath`. `Path.GetFullPath()` will be used on the value.

-The resolved directly will be created if it doesn't exist.
+The resolved directory will be created if it doesn't exist.

-The MsBuild property take priority over the environment variable.
+The MSBuild property take priority over the environment variable.

 ## Icon